lyon-fnal/singularity-vm/README.md

 You may be asked for your Mac administrator password (whatever you use for `sudo`).
 This is ok - NFS is used to share your `/Users` directory with the virtual machine.
 Setting up NFS may require the password.

+Why the `vagrant reload` commands?
+The first `vagrant up` will create the virtual machine and start configuring it.
+NFS will fail because the first boot will not get an IP address that NFS needs.
+Restarting the VM (`vagrant reload`) will allow it to get an IP address and NFS will succeed.
+The rest of the VM will be configured.
+Part of the configuration is to update all of the Ubuntu packages to their latest version.
+A reboot is then required to have those take affect, hence the final `vagrant reload`.
+You will not need to do this again.
+To start the VM in the future, a simple `vagrant up` will work.

 ## Logging into the virtual machine

 Change directory to where you installed `singularity-vm`,